Kent Online Safety Guidance for Educational Settings

 Kent Online Safety Policy Documents, Templates and Guidance for Education Settings

-The Kent schools and settings e-Safety (Online Safety) policy template is suitable for all education settings to use and adapt to create an online safety policy which appropriate to their own needs and requirements.
+The Kent schools and settings Online Safety policy template is suitable for all education settings to use and adapt to create an online safety policy which appropriate to their own needs and requirements.

 Leaders should access both the guidance and policy template documents to ensure that policy decisions are fully informed.
 Please be aware that content within the guidance document is not included within the policy template as the information is provided as supporting material for Designated Safeguarding Leads (DSL) and/or leaders and managers.